Home » History » Bollington Houses » Greenfield

 1871: Elizabeth Cooke aged eighty one years and now a widow, (presuming she was married to Thomas above) was living at Greenfield with her daughter Margaret P Cooke who was forty two years old.

-1881: Margaret Cooke still lived at Greenfield, she was fifty eight two years old and unmarried.
+1881: Margaret Cooke still lived at Greenfield, she was fifty two years old and unmarried.
 She was born in Bollington and described as either an accountant or an assistant.
 Living with her was Arabella Earl a servant aged forty one years.

 1891: William Belfield lived at Greenfield House as it was named then.
 He was thirty nine years old and a cashier and salesman for a cotton mill.
 He was from Macclesfield.
 His wife Elizabeth was thirty four years old and from Prestbury.
 They had three Bollington born children Edith aged thirteen years, Mabel aged nine years and William aged three years.

-1897: Maria Oliver nee Creswick lived at Greenfield as a widow of Thomas Oliver born 1821.
-It is unsure if Thomas lived there too up until his death in 1897.Maria was still living there three years later.
+1897: Maria Oliver (née Creswick) lived at Greenfield as the widow of Thomas Oliver born 1821.
+It is unsure if Thomas lived there too up until his death in 1897.
+Maria was still living there three years later.

 1914 till 1967: The Cumberbirch family occupied Greenfield for several decades, see above.